Greetings. Your time looks delicious.

 Infrequently Asked Questions

-If you read this one page about me, you would know me better than you know your neighbours.
+If you read this one page about me, you would know me better than you know your neighbors.
 It can be hard to learn about a person from their social media profiles.
 You meet so many people in different situations, that most of them only know one aspect of your personality.
-That's why I made this page.

-- In 2015 I wrote a thesis predicting that the price of crude oil would stay low for 3 years.
-My prediction has been 100% true.
+- Writing a thesis predicting that the price of crude oil would stay low for 3 years (in 2015).
+My prediction came 100% true.
 Pity I didn’t short some oil stocks.

 What is ‘Systems Engineering’ all about?

-Systems Engineering is an engineering methodology that helps you build the best solution to a problem, at the lowest cost, in the most efficient and flexible manner.
-It is especially useful to follow such a methodology in the case of large, complex systems where there are a lot of system requirements, many stakeholders, very diverse teams of experts working together, in high-stakes environments - when you can't always wing it or follow a "move fast and break things" approach.
+It helps you to build the best solution, at the best cost, in the most efficient and flexible manner.
+Especially when there are a lot of system requirements, many stakeholders, very diverse teams of experts working together, and high-stakes.

-It’s a big, beautiful and influential country, with a rich culture.
+It’s a big beautiful country, with a rich culture.
 And yet it seemed so mysterious.
-I decided to explore its land and meet its people, and it was one of my best decisions ever.
-Got lifelong friends and lifelong lessons.
+I found lifelong friends and lifelong lessons.
 Now I can use chopsticks in the traditional way, and I also know how NOT to use the word 小姐.